20 years ago an excited young boy sat down in front of his new computer.

 Google AdWords has match types that you need to take into consideration.

 What are match types your asking?
-Well luckily for you, Google has realised that it would be nigh impossible for you to think of every keyword one of your potential customers might type into the search bar.
+Well luckily for you, Google has realised that it would be near impossible for you to think of every keyword one of your potential customers might type into the search bar.
 So they have made it easy for you.

-Let’s say for example your a dentist.
+Let’s say for example you’re a dentist.
 You want to come up for keywords that people might search when looking for a… yep you guessed it, dentist 🙂 But as a dentist, you offer different services, and you have patients that come from a wide area to visit your practice.

 For this scenario, you can list your services as broad match, or broad match modified to ensure that you will come up for all searches that are related to or include the words in your targeted phrase.